EVERY WEDNESDAY LUNCHEON SERIES

 BH: Music, AS: Music

-on music and racial trust in TO KILL A MOCKINGBIRD
+Music and Racial Trust in TO KILL A MOCKINGBIRD

 AC: Philosophy, MH: Philosophy